EOSC-EDEN/LTP-Registry/README.md

-# Repository Services Registry Proof-of-Concept
+# Repository:  Proof-of-concept of Registry for Long-Term Preservation Services

+See task description and list of requirements in [PoC-LTP-Services-Registry.md](PoC-LTP-Services-Registry.md)

 ## Data Model